 And, that's it.

-The app does at least connect very, very quickly (around a second - other VPN apps can take more than ten seconds), and displays a desktop notification to tell you when you're protected.
+The app does at least connect very, very quickly (around a second - other VPN apps can take ten seconds, twenty, more), and displays a desktop notification to tell you when you're protected.
 But there's no notification when you disconnect, which could be a problem if the connection drops.
 Especially as the app doesn't have a kill switch to protect you.

 We connected to the VPN, then terminated one of Panda's system processes to forcibly close the connection.
 Not only did Panda VPN fail to raise an alert, it didn't even realize the VPN had dropped, and the interface continued to tell us we were connected.

 Terminating a process is a fairly drastic test, and not something that's likely to happen often in real life.
-But just the fact that it's possible - that the Windows app might tell you you're protected, when you're not - has to be a major concern.
+But just the fact that it's possible - that the Windows app isn't permanently monitoring the connection, so might tell you you're protected, when you're not - has to be a major concern.

 Panda proudly boasts that its VPN 'lets you access all Internet content safely and privately: TV shows, social networks, sports and news channels, video/audio streaming, dating sites, video games... from anywhere in the world!'

-Our UK results were probably as consistent as we've ever seen, with median speeds ranging from 66.58 to 67.5Mbps on our test 75Mbps line.
-That's fast, too, barely 1-1.5% down from our results with the VPN turned off, a tiny overhead (we normally expect to see a 3-6% reduction.)
+Our UK results were probably as consistent as we've ever seen, with speeds hitting a rock-solid 66-67Mbps on our test 75Mbps line.

 Panda VPN is a great add-on to Panda antivirus: it's fast, cheap, and even total VPN newbies will be using it in seconds.
-The Windows app telling us we were protected, when the connection had dropped, was a concern, though, and the lack of features and bundling with Panda antivirus makes it a poor choice for general VPN users.
+The Windows app telling us we were protected when the connection had dropped was a concern, though, and the lack of features and bundling with Panda antivirus makes it a poor and probably inconvenient choice for most VPN users.

 - Also check out our complete list of the best VPN services